Methodology

 Calibration validation (session H fase 6)

-Verdict's detector and pre-flight system are validated against synthetic fixtures with known ground truth.
+Pass Lab's detector and pre-flight system are validated against synthetic fixtures with known ground truth.
 The current scoreboard:

 Full calibration validation report: app/docs/passlab-calibration-validation-2026-05-02.md (640 lines, 9 sections covering fixture-by-fixture margins, detector × pre-flight overlap, accepted gaps, and refresh recommendations).

-FXOptimize ships Verdict in two surfaces.
+FXOptimize ships Pass Lab in two surfaces.
 The split is about scope, not engine quality — both surfaces share the identical Rust + WASM engine, identical firm catalog, identical Monte Carlo methodology, identical seed defaults.
 A parity-guard test (verdictFreeProParity.test.ts) asserts byte-identical reports for identical inputs across the two code paths so the surfaces don't drift over time.

 The single-line tier rule: Free does one portfolio.
 Solo does your portfolio universe.
 Both honor the same calibration thresholds, news-rule semantics, and per-firm rule modeling.